-Fabrik does havea a bit of an industrial tone to it, though.
+Fabrik does have a bit of an industrial tone to it, though.
 Like… it sounds like red-brick buildings, chimneys with dark smoke, and dirty hands.
-It’s not exactly where you’d want your chocolate to come from and it certainly isn’t what marketing people would want us to associate with a Lambhorgini.
+It’s not exactly where you’d want your chocolate to come from and it certainly isn’t what marketing people would want us to associate with a Lamborgini.
 So in a lot of contexts you’ll find the word das Werk – especially with food, but also for cars and other things.

 - Elon Musk schläft heute im Tesla-Werk.

-- Elon Musk is sleeping at the tesla factory.
+- Elon Musk is sleeping at the Tesla factory.

 Now, the English version fabric wasn’t about the building at all.
 Instead, it was about the manufactured material or structure.
 This older, more general sense is still visible in phrasings like the fabric of reality, but then fabric took special focus on the context of clothes; particularly, the material they’re made from.

 And what’s the German translation for that?
 It’s der Stoff.